14 Spring 1919, 0545 Hours

 "More or less," Steve shrugged.

-"Have you lost your mind?"
+"Are you high?"
 Jack said incredulously.
 "What else were you thinking of, Roman war chariots?"

-"Would you listen for a minute, please?"
-Steve said, then added "Sir?" when Jack shot him a look.
+"I'm serious.
+Let me explain."
+Steve said, then added "Please?" when Jack shot him a look.

 Jack started to say something, but changed his mind and motioned for Steve to continue.

-"Look, I know this is off the wall, but listen to me for a second.
-First, yes, this thing is an artifact, but technologically there's not a lot of difference between this and what we use here today.
+"Look, I know this is off the wall, but hear me out.
+First, yes, this thing is an artifact, but technologically there's not a lot of difference between this and what we use on Terra Nova today.
 Secondly, we've got someone to build them for us.
 The guys over at Banzaidyne are chomping at the bit for a chance to break into the Badlands arms market, so I know we can talk them into a good contract for these.
 But you know what I like the most about this?"

 "What?"

-"These things will be ours," Steve continued.
-"Not Northern Guard war surplus, not the same Paxton Arms stuff that anybody can get if their credit's good - but our very own.
-We can get what we need, and not have to make do with somebody else's junk."
+"These will be ours," Steve continued.
+"Not Northern Guard hand-me-downs, not the same Paxton Arms crap that anybody can get if their credit's good - our very own.
+We get what we need, and not have to make do."
 Steve sat back in his chair and smiled.
 "Besides, we wouldn't have to wait three weeks for spare parts from the Guard Quartermaster Corps."
 Steve smiled.
-"C'mon, what have we got to lose?"
+"Come on, what have we got to lose?"

 Jack thought for a moment, and shrugged his shoulders.
-"Well, I'm all out of ideas myself ... and as nuts as this is, it would still be better than using those damn Badgers for another cycle.
-What was the readiness report of First Company yesterday, 25 percent?"
+"Well, I'm all out of ideas myself ... and weird as this is, it'll still be better than trying to keep those damned Badgers going another cycle.
+What was the readiness level of First Company yesterday, 25 percent?"
 He shook his head.
 "You're certain about this?"

 "Absolutely," Steve replied.
 "This is goofy, but it will work."

-Try as he might, Jack just couldn't think of anything better.
+Jack relented.
 "Okay.
 Can you get a proposal ready in time for the meeting?"

-Steve said, "Sure.
+Steve said, "Already working on it.
 I'll also call the guys at Banzaidyne and see if they can put a preliminary bid together."

-Jack nodded, and turned his attention back to the wallscreen.
+Jack nodded, and turned his attention back to the wall display.
 "Where did you find this, anyway?"

 "Yeah."

-Jack looked at the point-to-point address on the wallscreen and asked, "Where's this at, Fort William?"
+Jack looked at the point-to-point address on the display and asked, "Where's this at, Fort William?"

 "Fort James," Steve said.
 "It's an historical archive at the Northern Guard War College."